As a nutrition coach, I spend a lot of time explaining to my clients which supplements are worth taking, creatine being one of them.

 There is strong evidence suggesting that creatine supplementation, particularly in women, has been associated with improved mood and lower rates of depression.

-Creatine was also shown to have positive effects on those with psychiatric disorders, specifically those suffering with PTSD.
+Creatine was also shown to have positive effects on those with psychiatric disorders, specifically those suffering from PTSD.

 It appears that creatine’s positive impact on mood and emotions is related to its ability to enhance cognitive function by increasing creatine stores in the brain.